-Once it’s ready, add the salt, sugar, oil, eggs and vanilla, then stir until well mixed.
+Once it's ready, add the salt, sugar, oil, eggs, orange zest and vanilla, then stir until well mixed.

 Add the remaining flour and fold through until a sticky dough forms.
 Turn dough onto lightly floured work surface and knead for just a few minutes, until it becomes smooth, then transfer to a lightly oiled bowl and cover it to prove for one to two hours (until it’s doubled in size).

-When the dough has fully proved tip it out of the bowl and punch it down and add the 100g rainbow sprinkles.
-Knead the sprinkles into the dough then divide it into two equal parts.
+When the dough has fully proved tip it out of the bowl and punch it down then divide it into two equal parts.
 Using a rolling pin, roll one half into a rectangle about 11-inches in width by 16-inches in length.

-Spread half of the cream cheese filling over the top leaving ½-inch border all the way around.
+Spread half of the chocolate filling over the top leaving ½-inch border all the way around.
 Starting from the short end, roll up the dough, then wrap it in parchment paper and transfer it to a baking sheet.

 Repeat with remaining dough and filling then transfer loaves to freezer to chill for 15 minutes.
 Alternatively you could leave in the fridge overnight and return to it the next day.

 While it chills, coat two 2lb loaf pans with butter and line each pan with baking paper.

 Place one chilled log onto a large cutting board and remove baking paper.
 Trim last inch off each end then cut the log in half lengthwise and lay them next to each other cut sides up so you can see all the chocolate lines on the inside.

 Lift one half over the other and twist each around the other, then transfer the twist as best as you can into the prepared loaf pan.